top of page

 Version 4

-In the third model, after building the second version, we 3D-printed it and tested each component in real conditions.
+In the third model, after building the second version, we 3D-printed it and tested each component in real conditions such as windy, unsteady, or rainy environments.

-Based on the testing results, we identified errors and areas for improvement and refined the design—such as reducing the thickness of the reflective panels and precisely adjusting hole sizes.
+Based on the testing results, we identified errors and areas for improvement and refined the design—such as reducing the thickness of the reflective panels and fine-tuning hole sizes.
+However, implementing electronical parts showed the weight of the components hinder movements.

 In the fourth model, we reduced the overall weight, addressing a key issue from the third model.

-In particular, to minimize the electricity needed to rotate the reflective panels, we kept only the minimal necessary frame structure.
+In particular, to minimize the electricity required to rotate the reflective panels, we streamlined the support architecture—retaining only the structurally essential frame and adjusting thickness—to reduce rotational inertia and overall power demand.

 Real-World Experiment

-In the fifth model, the prototype, after 3D-printing the fourth model, we installed an aluminum reflective film and a 10 cm² solar panel.
+In the final model, the prototype, after 3D-printing the fourth model, we installed an aluminum reflective film and a 10 cm² solar panel.

 We then connected an Arduino servo motor and control board to apply the calculated rotation rates, creating a functional prototype capable of rotation and electricity generation.